-I understand that I need to be more courageous in order to show up more confidently, but it can be really hard to put this into practice at a law firm.
+I understand that I need to be more courageous to show up more confidently.
+But it can be really hard to put this into practice at a law firm.
 How can I get over my fear of not knowing enough and not being absolutely sure of my advice to clients — especially when I’m with a senior partner who has more experience?

 Four Ways to Say “I Don’t Know” With Confidence

 First, remember that your job is not to know everything off the top of your head.
 (Or, worse yet, to guess blindly.)
 Your job is to know how to find the right answer.

 The easiest path to courage is to set this as your clear bottom line.The fact is that no one knows everything.
 Not even the most senior members of your firm.

 2. Have a few “go to” phrases.

 Next, remember that we all have moments when we don’t have the answer.
 The solution is not to try to plan answers for every single contingency — that’s impossible!

 Instead, I highly recommend having a few “go to” phrases that convey “I don’t know” with confidence.
 Some examples include:

 - “That’s a great question/idea.
 Let me give it some thought and get right back to you.”